JeremiahKaren/35percent.github.io/_posts/2020-04-04-shopping-centre-cpo-council-plough-on-regardless.md

 ---
 ## Cabinet set to assume CPO powers this Tuesday

-Southwark Council is [set to assume Compulsory Purchase Order](http://moderngov.southwark.gov.uk/mgIssueHistoryHome.aspx?IId=50015357) (CPO) powers, on behalf of shopping centre developer Delancey, at its Cabinet meeting, this [Tues 7 April](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=6420&Ver=4) (postponed from 24 March).
+Southwark Council is [set to assume Compulsory Purchase Order](http://moderngov.southwark.gov.uk/mgIssueHistoryHome.aspx?IId=50015357) (CPO) powers, on behalf of shopping centre developer Delancey, at its Cabinet meeting this [Tues 7 April](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=6420&Ver=4) (postponed from 24 March).
 The move would facilitate the redevelopment, by strengthening Delancey's hand in ongoing negotiations with various stakehlders, such as TfL and by relieving the project of funding risks.
 The meeting will be held remotely, but no live-streaming is advertised.

 The Cabinet meeting is also set to approve [a report that will override](http://moderngov.southwark.gov.uk/mgIssueHistoryHome.aspx?IId=50021995) local residents' legal rights, for the  loss of light caused by the redevelopment.
-A [third report](http://moderngov.southwark.gov.uk/documents/s88157/Report%20EC%20Shopping%20Centre%20Progress.pdf) will approve the £200,000 relocation assistance for traders, recently announced.
+A [third report](http://moderngov.southwark.gov.uk/documents/s88157/Report%20EC%20Shopping%20Centre%20Progress.pdf) will approve the recently announced £200,000 relocation assistance for traders.

 ## Residents lose legal right